 No matter how much we prepare and protect our home or business during hurricane season, there will always be areas of our property that remain vulnerable to damages from hurricane-force winds and heavy rainfall.
 For example, our trees can be severely damaged or completely uprooted because of hurricane-force winds and torrential rainfall.
 Tree damage can have a significant financial impact to property owners, through the loss of valuable shade, decreased property value, increased utility bills, and even damages to nearby properties and structures.

 On any given day in the greater Houston area, there are hundreds of amateur, mom and pop tree crews offering cut-rate services for tree trimming and tree removal.
-They promise quick tree trimming for a low cost, but accepting their offer often comes at a high price for residential and commercial property owners.
+They promise quick tree trimming for a low cost, but accepting their offer often comes at a high price for commercial property owners.